Categorical structures for type theory in univalent foundations: Background

 \subsection{Categories in the univalent setting}

 The fundamentals of category theory were transferred to the univalent setting in \cite{rezk_completion}.
 Two primary notions of category are defined, there called \emph{precategories} and \emph{categories}.
-We change terminology, calling their precategories \emph{categories} (since it is this that becomes the traditional definition under the set interpretation), and their categories \emph{univalent categories}. \PLL{Is the present terminology used in print anywhere?}
+We change terminology, calling their precategories \emph{categories} (since it is this that becomes the traditional definition under the set interpretation), and their categories \emph{univalent categories}.

 Specifically, a \emph{category} $\C$ (in our terminology) consists of: \begin{itemize} \item a type $\C_0$, its \emph{objects}; \item for each $a, b : \C_0$, a set $\C(a,b)$, the \emph{morphisms} or \emph{maps} from $a$ to $b$; \item together with identity and composition operations satisfying the usual axioms. \end{itemize} We emphasize that the hom-sets $\C(a,b)$ are required to be sets, but $\C_0$ is allowed to be an arbitrary type.